telekom/testerra-teamcity-connector/README.md

 | `signing.password`            | GPG private key password                            |
 | `signing.secretKeyRingFile`   | Path to GPG private key                             |

-If all properties are set, call the following to build, deploy and release Testerra:
+If all properties are set, call the following to build, deploy and release this module:
 ````shell
 gradle publish closeAndReleaseRepository
 ````